Shreeyashj/Smart-Farming/README.md

 # Smart-Farming

-# Smart Farming - Samart Farming Project
+# Smart Farming - Smart Farming Project

 ## Overview

-Samart Farming is an innovative IoT-based smart farming project designed to revolutionize agricultural practices.
+Smart Farming is an innovative IoT-based smart farming project designed to revolutionize agricultural practices.
 This project leverages dedicated 4G connectivity to create a sensor-based farm automation system, optimizing farming processes through data-driven insights and automation.
 The goal is to enhance efficiency and productivity while minimizing reliance on traditional Wi-Fi connections.

 ## Features